eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

 In order to support the development of python plugins, we published a [base package](https://github.com/eccenca/cmem-plugin-base) as well as a [project template](https://github.com/eccenca/cmem-plugin-template).
 Please have a look at these projects to get started.

-This page gives an overview of the concepts you need to understand to develop plugins.
+This page gives an overview of the concepts you need to understand in order to develop plugins.

 ## Plugin Types